It feels good to be a Spartan!

 DRAMA: The drama program begins in Lower School and is led by Bethany Baker.
 Reading Shakespeare, practicing monologues, honing public speaking skills and rehearsing for the annual TBS spring musical production are not uncommon facets of drama curriculum.

-MUSIC: General music and hand chime instruction are implemented by piano and voice teacher Fredda Payne.
-Music is integrated into the curriculum in preschool and continues throughout the Lower School.
+MUSIC: Music is integrated into the curriculum in preschool and continues throughout the Lower School.
+Middle School students have the option to continue music with electives.

 ROCK ENSEMBLE: Nowhere else will you find such a group full of electric energy and talent!
-These performers, led by the gifted musician Lucius Wilson, work diligently to hone their skills on multiple instruments.
+These performers work diligently to hone their skills on multiple instruments.
 Rock ensemble is open to Middle and Upper School students, where they create original pieces and perform other well-known tunes while developing collaborative skills.
 The cornerstone of the program is a focus on selflessness and dedication to the craft of music for the good of the ensemble.

 Why Not Win?

-The Burlington School placed seventh in the state among 35 class 1A schools in the Wells Fargo Cup competition last year!
-Our programs have captured multiple conference and state titles, including state championships in basketball, golf and track in the past five years.
+The Burlington School placed second in the state among 35 class 1A schools in the Wells Fargo Cup competition in 2018-19!
+Our programs have captured multiple conference and state titles, including state championships in basketball, golf, soccer and track in recent years.

 The athletic program at TBS challenges students to pursue athletic excellence, while honoring each student as an individual with unique potential.